dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 #### 25.5.1.9. `dafny generate-tests` {#sec-dafny-generate-tests}

-This _experimental_ command (verifies and compiles the program and) then generates unit test code (as Dafny source code) that provides complete coverage of the method.
+This _experimental_ command (verifies the program and) then generates unit test code (as Dafny source code) that provides complete coverage of the method.

 Such methods must be static and have no input parameters.

 _This command is under development and not yet functional._

-#### 25.5.1.10. 'dafny find-dead-code` {#sec-dafny-find-dead-code}
+#### 25.5.1.10. `dafny find-dead-code` {#sec-dafny-find-dead-code}

-This experimental command finds dead code in a program, that is, code branches within a method that are not reachable by any inputs that satisfy the method's preconditions.
+This _experimental_ command finds dead code in a program, that is, code branches within a method that are not reachable by any inputs that satisfy the method's preconditions.

 _This command is under development and not yet functional._